Mental Health Education

 Education for Professionals and Community Members

 Dedicated to improving our community’s mental wellbeing, CEC offers educational programs throughout the year for community members and professionals in the helping fields.
-Examples of Professional Trainings have included Resilience for Professionals led by Sydney Elks, LPC, Eye Movement Desensitization and Reprocessing Basic Training led by Rivers Edge Institute, LGBTQ+ cultural competency training led by Loving Beyond Understanding.
-Examples of Community Trainings have included Trust-Based Relational Interventions parenting classes led by Raise the Future.
+Examples of professional trainings have included Resilience for Professionals led by Sydney Elks, LPC, Eye Movement Desensitization and Reprocessing Basic Training led by Rivers Edge Institute, and LGBTQ+ cultural competency training led by Loving Beyond Understanding.
+Examples of community trainings have included Trust-Based Relational Intervention (TBRI) parenting classes led by Raise the Future.

 Karin Lee Hughes, MD Assistant Facilitator